0xPolygonMiden/miden-base/docs/src/introduction.md

 ## Welcome to the Polygon Miden Documentation
 Polygon Miden is a zkRollup for high-throughput and private applications.
 Users can create zero-knowledge proofs of their own state changes, and the Miden network verifies.
 It is expected to launch a public testnet in Q1 2024.

-This documentation explains how to use Miden.
+This documentation explains how to develop on Miden.
 Furthermore, it explains the Miden architecture and concepts, the network and its components, and the underlying cryptographic primitives.

-Press `s` or for full-text search in the docs.

 If you want to join the technical discussion, please check out